-Denmark, Germany, Poland and Sweden reduced their flow normalized total waterborne (riverine + direct) nitrogen input considerably (36%, 19%, 26% and 15%, respectively) from 1994 to 2010.
-These reductions are all statistically significant as was the total input to the Baltic Sea (17%).
+Denmark, Germany, Poland and Sweden reduced their flow normalized total waterborne nitrogen input considerably (36%, 19%, 26% and 15%, respectively) from 1994 to 2010.
+These reductions are all statistically significant10 as was the total input to the Baltic Sea (17%).
 Latvia and Lithuania also showed significant decreases but only with a confidence of between 5-10%; the Latvian data, however, must be interpreted with caution as the data from later years have been estimated due to the lack of reported data.
 The results from Lithuania are also influenced by very high flow normalized nitrogen inputs in 1994.
 Only Denmark (32%), Poland (26%) and Sweden (12%) show significant decreases with less than 5% confidence for flow normalized riverine inputs.
 Results of the trend analyses on direct inputs are included in Chapter 4.
-The total normalized nitrogen (waterborne + atmospheric) inputs to the Baltic Sea were significantly reduced with 16% from 1994 to 2010; Denmark (34%), Germany (23%), Poland (19%) and Sweden (15%) have also significantly reduced their combined airborne and waterborne inputs.
+The total normalized nitrogen inputs to the Baltic Sea were significantly reduced with 16% from 1994 to 2010; Denmark (34%), Germany (23%), Poland (19%) and Sweden (15%) have also significantly reduced their combined airborne and waterborne inputs.

-Flow normalized total phosphorus waterborne (riverine + direct) inputs were significantly reduced from all Contracting Parties and to the Baltic Sea (20%), except for Latvia where it increased significantly with 69%.
+Flow normalized total phosphorus waterborne inputs were significantly reduced from all Contracting Parties and to the Baltic Sea (20%), except for Latvia where it increased significantly with 69%.
 As mentioned above, Latvian data are rather uncertain for 2008-2010 (Table 2.4).
-Denmark (34%), Lithuania (38%) and Poland (25%)
+Denmark (34%), Lithuania (38%) and Poland (25%) have the highest reductions in total flow normalized waterborne phosphorus inputs from 1994 to 2010.
+Reductions in direct phosphorus inputs play a rather important role for the reduction of total flow normalized waterborne phosphorus inputs to the Baltic Sea, as these are reduced with 49% compared with the 16% reduction on flow normalized riverine phosphorus inputs.

-The null hypothesis tested whether there is no linear trend in a data series.
+9 The null hypothesis tested whether there is no linear trend in a data series.
 This means that if the test shows a low confidence (< 5%), the hypothesis is rejected and there is a high statistical certainty of a linear trend.

-Changes in percentages have been calculated on normalized inputs as ((value 2010 - value 1994)/value 1994)\100% (for atmospheric input 1995 instead of 1994) when the statistical analysis indicated significant trend.
-The trends are statistically significant while the change in percentages should be interpreted as an estimated change from the beginning to the end the period 1994 (1995)-2010 on the normalized data series.
+10 Changes in percentages have been calculated on normalized inputs as (value 2010 - value 1994)/value 1994100% (for atmospheric input 1995 instead of 1994) when the statistical analysis indicated significant trend.
+The changes are statistically significant while the change in percentages should be interpreted as an estimated change from the beginning to the end the period 1994 (1995)-2010.